Home» Gadgets» Mobiles» POCO M8 Pro Launches in Nepal: The New Mid-Range Value King?

 POCO M8 Pro

-Just like the M8s bore a striking resemblance to the Redmi 15 5G in both specs and design, the M8 Pro has its own Redmi twin, the Redmi Note 15 Pro+.
+Like the M8s bore a striking resemblance to the Redmi 15 5G in both specs and design, the M8 Pro has its own Redmi twin, the Redmi Note 15 Pro+.
 So the question is, is this just the same phone wearing a different badge, or does the POCO M8 Pro actually bring something new to the table?
 Let’s find out.

 Latest Mobile Prices

-ALSO READ: Infinix Note 60 Series Price in Nepal (June 2026 Updated)
+ALSO READ: Infinix Note 60 Series Price in Nepal (July 2026 Updated)

 POCO M8 Pro Overview

 Starting with the dimensions, the M8 Pro looks identical to the Redmi Note 15 Pro+.
-The height and width are exactly the same down to the millimeter.
+The height and width are the same down to the millimeter.
 The M8 Pro’s thickness sits slightly different at 8.3mm, which is likely due to the fact that it runs a full plastic back as opposed to the Note 15 Pro+’s silicon or fiber-reinforced plastic.

 POCO M8 Pro IP Rating